mccartney/fxyt/README.md

 a creative code golfing playground that offers the challenge of crafting interesting visuals with a limited set of commands.

-FXYT stands for *function of x, y, and t* and it may be pronounced /fɒksɪt/ ("foxit").
+FXYT stands for *function of x, y and t* and it may be pronounced /fɒksɪt/ ("foxit").

 [IMG1]: https://susam.github.io/blob/img/fxyt/fxyt-0.1.0-xor.png